LukeGrahamLandry/franca/devlog.md

 - have @match fill in argument types since it knows from the varient name
 - want to add escape chars in strings by just having the parser emit calls to a comptime function. but to pass that to .char(), which you often want to do, need to save a way of saying that function should be constant folded.
+- started tracking which constants are pointers so the backend can handle relocations when not just jitting.
-- trying to output an executable with cranelift-object. the thing it gives you is a .o file and then i run clang on it to link, but i get bus error trying to call a Linkage::Import libc function.
+- trying to output an executable with cranelift-object. the thing it gives you is a .o file and then i run clang on it to link, but i get bus error trying to call a Linkage::Import libc function. i tried having a function called main and i tried having a c program call one of my functions and giving that porgram + my obj to clang. no luck.

 ## (May 19)